-While ULDP-GROUP shares algorithmic similarities with the existing record-level DP cross-silo FL framework \cite{liu2022privacy}, it does present weaknesses from several perspectives: (1) It presents significant degradation of privacy bounds due to the group-privacy conversion (DP to GDP).
-(2) Determining the appropriate group size $k$ is a challenging task \cite{amin2019bounding}.
-Moreover, this process demands substantial insights into the data distribution across silos and might even breach the trust model as well as the determination of the flags $\mathbf{B}$.
-(3) Using group-privacy to guarantee ULDP requires removing records from the training dataset.
-This can introduce a bias and can cause a degradation in the utility \cite{amin2019bounding, epasto2020smoothly}.
-Our next proposed method aims to overcome these challenges.
+While ULDP-GROUP shares algorithmic similarities with existing record-level DP cross-silo FL frameworks \cite{liu2022privacy}, it presents weaknesses from several perspectives: (1) Significant degradation of privacy bounds due to the group-privacy conversion (DP to GDP).
+(2) The challenge of determining an appropriate group size $k$ \cite{amin2019bounding}, which requires substantial insights into data distribution across silos and might breach the trust model.
+The determination of the flags $\mathbf{B}$ can also be problematic.
+(3) The use of group-privacy to guarantee ULDP necessitates removing records from the training dataset, potentially introducing bias and causing utility degradation \cite{amin2019bounding, epasto2020smoothly}.
+Our next proposed method aims to address these challenges.